mandolyte/uw-journal/apps/gatewayAdmin/Comprehensive Test Document.md

 Add another book, say, Psalms; click to add it to the manifest.

 Expected result on server:
-- All three books will be in the manifest and will be sorted in bible order. **this is failing probably because after the first update to add Ruth, the SHA value is now changed.
-Probably should re-generate the repo tree when any files are updated**
+- All three books will be in the manifest and will be sorted in bible order.

 Expected result on client:
 - all three cards will show "File not found" and the action tooltip saying "Use tC Create to create file".